-- Microcontroller type ECO 2000 (CPU) with the subcomponents memory encryption and decryption unit (MED), memory management unit (MMU) and 256 bytes of internal RAM (IRAM). - External memory comprising 6 kBytes extended RAM (XRAM), 128 Bits PROM, 1280 Bits Map-RAM, 240 kBytes user ROM including the routines for chip management (RMS) (the derivates SLE66CLX800PEM and

-SLE66CLX360PEM have 236 kBytes), 16 kBytes test ROM containing the test routines (STS) (the derivates SLE66CLX800PEM and SLE66CLX360PEM have 20 kBytes), and a total of 80 kBytes non-volatile memory (EEPROM) for the derivates SLE66CLX800PEx with error detection (EDC) and error correction (ECC) (the derivates SLE66CLX360PEx have 36 kBytes)
+Microcontroller type ECO 2000 (CPU) with the subcomponents memory encryption and decryption unit (MED), memory management unit (MMU) and 256 bytes of internal RAM (IRAM), External memory comprising 2 kBytes extended RAM (XRAM), 128 Bits PROM, 1728 Bits Map-RAM, 92 kBytes user ROM including the routines for SLE66CL180PEM. chip management (RMS) (the derivates SLE66CL81PEM and SLE66CL80PEM have 88 kBytes), 16 kBytes test ROM containing the test routines (STS) (the derivates SLE66CL180PEM, SLE66CL81PEM and SLE66CL80PEM have 20 kBytes), and a total of 18 kBytes non-volatile memory (EEPROM) for the derivates SLE66CLX180PEx with error detection (EDC) and error correction (ECC), a total of 8 kBytes non-volatile memory (EEPROM) for the derivates SLE66CL81PEx and SLE66CL80PEx with error detection (EDC) and error correction (ECC), a total of 4 kBytes non-volatile memory (EEPROM) for the derivate SLE66CL41PE with error detection (EDC) and error correction (ECC),

-- Security logic (SEC), Memory Control Unit (MCU) with FCURSE distributes the data to and from memory components while the FCURSE provides camouflage access operation, true random number generator (RNG), Checksum module (CRC), Interrupt module (INT), Input Logic (INP), Timer (TIM), Advanced Crypto Engine (ACE) for long integer modulo calculations, Dual Key DES and Cryptographic Unit (DDC) - The RF interface (radio frequency power and signal interface) enables contactless communication between a PICC (proximity integrated chip card, PICC) and a reader/writer (proximity coupling device, PCD).
-The power supply and data are received by an antenna which consists of a coil with a few turns directly connected to the IC. - Address and data bus (ADBUS), SFR bus (SBUS), Memory bus (MBUS)
+- Security logic (SEC), Memory Control Unit (MCU) with FCURSE distributes the data to and from memory components while the FCURSE provides camouflage access operation, true random number generator (RNG), Checksum module (CRC), Interrupt module (INT), Input Logic (INP), Timer (TIM), Dual Key DES (Data encryption according to single-DES and 3DES standard, single DES is out of scope of the evaluation) and Cryptographic Unit (DDC), - The RF interface (radio frequency power and signal interface) enables contactless communication between a Proximity Integrated Chip Card (PICC) and a reader/writer Proximity Coupling Device (PCD).
+The power supply and data are received by an antenna which consists of a coil with a few turns directly connected to the IC, - Address and data bus (ADBUS), SFR bus (SBUS), Memory bus (MBUS), - Extended configuration (CFG\EXT), extended SFR registers for general purposes and chip configuration.

-The firmware part of the TOE consists of the RMS (Resource Management System) routines stored in a reserved area of the normal user ROM for EEPROM programming, security function testing, random number online testing and Mifare protocol (only the derivates SLE66CLX800PEM and SLE66CLX360PEM) and consists of STS (Self Test Software) stored in the especially protected test ROM consisting of test and initialization routines.
+The firmware part of the TOE consists of the RMS (Resource Management System) routines stored in a reserved area of the normal user ROM for EEPROM programming, security function testing, random number online testing and Mifare protocol (only the derivates SLE66CL180PEM and SLE66CL80PEM) and consists of STS (Self Test Software) stored in the especially protected test ROM consisting of test and initialization routines.
 The RMS is part of the IC Dedicated Support Software and the STS is part of the IC Dedicated Test Software as defined in Protection Profile [9].